-Insurance liabilities include the determination of the best estimate of the present value of cash flows to be paid or received to meet contractual obligations to policyholders, a non-financial risk adjustment based on a confidence level adopted by the Group and taking into account risk diversification, and a contractual service margin representing the unearned profit that will be recognised as services are rendered.
-The valuation of these insurance liabilities according to the variable fee approach is based on complex actuarial models using data and assumptions relating to future periods, such as determining the discount rate, policyholder behaviour laws, future management decisions, non-financial risk adjustment and the definition
+The valuation of insurance liabilities under this accounting model involves determining the best estimate of the present value of cash flows to be paid or received necessary to fulfill contractual obligations to policyholders, a non-financial risk adjustment based on a confidence level chosen by the group, and a contractual service margin representing the unearned profit to be recognized as services are rendered.

+The valuation of these insurance liabilities using the variable fee methodology relies on complex actuarial models, drawing on data and assumptions related to future periods, such as the determination of the discount rate, policyholder behavior laws, future management decisions, and the definition of real-world assumptions for financial asset returns, used for the release of the contractual service margin into income.
+The evolution and updates of the selected parameters are likely to significantly affect the amount of insurance liabilities in the Life/Savings perimeter.